 “Every measurement slowly reveals the workings of the criminal.
 Careful observation and patience will reveal the truth” – – Alphonse Bertillon

-An excellent article from the US National Library of Medicine shows how the Bertillon system was used to identify offenders and in murder scenes.
+An excellent article from the US National Library of Medicine shows how the Bertillon system was used to identify offenders and murder scenes.
 Officers began to search through previous criminal records by adding an individual’s measurements to make future identification easier.
 Detailed photographs of the head and face were introduced and included in a suspect’s records.

 The Bertillon System was introduced in the United States in 1887 and quickly became the preferred method for criminal identification, adopted by Europe and widely used until the early 1900s when fingerprint evidence and the discoveries of Henry Faulds really began gaining steam.

 As time has gone on, more advanced techniques replaced the Bertillon methodology however its principles are still in place, profile photographs and standard notes about appearance and body shape and size and now routine within a suspect’s details.

 In 1896 the first fingerprint identification system was introduced within Europe led by Sir Edward Richard Henry and criminal investigations started to include such forensic techniques with fingerprinting being introduced in Scotland Yard in 1902.

 The Future of Forensics